myHandiQR myHandiQR

 Use cases

-Real situations where myHandiQR makes a difference, for the bearer, their family, and the person who scans.
-Choose a profile to explore the cases that concern them.
+Real situations where myHandiQR makes a difference, for the person with a disability, for their family, for the person who scans.
+Choose a profile to explore the cases that apply to it.

 Adult with ADHD, age 34